-The guide is for first time residents who will be moving to campus to live in the residence halls in August 2016.
-Before you move to campus, please read the A to Z Guide to Residence Hall & Furnished Apartment Living.
+The guide is for first-time residents moving to campus who will live in the residence halls beginning August 2016.
+Before moving on campus, please read the A to Z Guide to Residence Hall & Furnished Apartment Living.

-The residence halls will open for fall semester at 8 a.m. on Wednesday, August 17.
-Check in prior to 11:30 p.m. is strongly encouraged.
+The residence halls will open for fall semester Wednesday, August 17 at 8 a.m.
+Check-in before 11:30 p.m. is strongly encouraged.

-New students with a housing assignment are to report directly to the residence hall assigned.
-Short term parking for unloading vehicles will be available in the firelanes.
-Parking zone CH in the lots around the residence halls will be unrestricted through Sunday, August 21.
+New students with a housing assignment are to report directly to their assigned residence hall.
+Short term parking for unloading vehicles will be available in the fire lanes.
+Parking Zone CH in the lots around the residence halls will be unrestricted through Sunday, August 21.

 New students without an assignment must come to the assignment office during business hours at 801 North Jordan Ave.

-Residents who need to move in before opening day may register online to arrive early.Students participating in International Student Orientation may arrive as early as Wednesday, August 3 at a costs of $16 per day (August 3–13).
+Residents needing to move in before opening day may register online to arrive early.Students participating in International Student Orientation may arrive as early as Wednesday, August 3 at a cost of $16 per day (August 3–13).

-Students employed by RPS, or those taking part in an IU program such as marching band, athletics, IU Beginnings, or International Student Orientation may move in before August 12.
-They will receive instructions from the department or program.
+Students employed by RPS, or those taking part in an IU program such as marching band, athletics, IU Beginnings, or International Student Orientation will receive instructions from the department or program.

 All other residents may begin arriving on Sunday, August 14.
 A cost of $36 per day (August 12–16) per day will be assessed.
 These early arrival charges will be billed to the student's bursar account.
-Check-in is between 8 a.m. to midnight daily.
-Arrival prior to 11:30 p.m. is strongly engouraged.
+Check-in is from 8 a.m. to midnight daily.
+Arriving before 11:30 p.m. is strongly encouraged.
 Food service will begin on Sunday, August 14 and I-BUCKS will be accepted.

 Online registration to arrive early for the fall semester will open Monday, July 18 and close Friday, August 12.